Soden Shihan, head of Otaki Han Taihojutsu

 Jon O’Neall was born in Chicago, Illinois, but grew up in small-town Iowa.
 During his high school years, he was actively involved in athletics and always enjoyed the physicality of sports.
 He moved to Arizona in 1986 to attend college where, in his senior year, his martial arts journey began with a brief four-month stint at Arizona Aikido.
 However, the demands of being in his final semester caused him to set aside his martial aspirations temporarily in order to finish his education.
 In 1991, after graduating from college, Jon fortuitously discovered Shihan Eric Merrill.
 Immediately recognizing Shihan Merrill’s taihojutsu system as something special, Jon threw himself whole-heartedly into its study.
 He trained directly under Shihan Merrill for the next 13.5 years until Shihan Merrill retired from active teaching in 2005.
 Jon then continued to train privately with Shihan Merrill at quarterly yudansha classes (along with other Otaki Han yudansha) until Shihan Merrill’s untimely death in May of 2019.

 Jon earned his black-belt in Otaki Han Taihojutsu in 1996 and in 2002 Shihan Merrill granted him a teaching license.
-Shortly thereafter, in 2003, Jon opened the Doshindo Dojo (now renamed the Otaki Han Honbu Dojo) in Sun City, Arizona, where he taught for many years before relocating both his home and the Honbu Dojo to Petersburg, Indiana in May of 2022 (see Dojos for contact information).
+Shortly thereafter, in 2003, Jon opened the Doshindo Dojo (now renamed the Otaki Han Honbu Dojo) in Sun City, Arizona, where he taught for many years before relocating both his home and the Honbu Dojo to Petersburg, Indiana in June of 2022 (see Dojos for contact information).
 In 2009 Shihan Merrill awarded Jon the title of Shihan.
 Over the years he became Shihan Merrill’s senior ranked student and senior licensed instructor and the “senpai” of the Otaki Han system.